aerleon/aerleon/docs/reference/cli.md

 ## Common Options

 Options used by more than one command line program are listed here.
 Setting these options in your config file is a good practice.
+See [--config_file](#config_file).

 Option | aclgen | aclcheck | pol2yaml | cgrep
 ---- | --- | --- | --- | ---